 That's to say nothing about the people—potential customers or employees—that are likely inside.
 Without the proper protection, storefront entrances, sidewalks and outdoor patios can leave people especially vulnerable.

 Wright describes innovative solutions he's seen—where, instead of pointing vehicles at buildings with nose-in parking orientations, travel lanes traverse building storefronts.
 These configurations essentially point vehicles "toward a berm or something that isn't people, and isn't the building," says Wright.
 He also describes other solutions, such as built-in planter walls across storefronts.
 "They're attractive.
 They're seamless.
 You don't even think about them.
 When you're a customer, walking into the Starbucks or the Chipotle that's behind these barriers, all you are aware of is that you feel safer.
 You feel separated from the cars."

 For existing sites, bollards offer a relatively inexpensive and non-intrusive safety solution for vulnerable areas.
 Steel pipe bollards are made from structural-grade steel, designed to be embedded deep in ground to withstand vehicle impacts—and to protect the people and property beyond.
-Steel posts can also be painted or concealed with a range of aesthetic and protective covers—to prevent corrosion and to complement the aesthetics of the surrounding site.
-Read more about bollard protection.
+Their stopping power varies based on local conditions and should be evaluated by a site engineer.
+Crash-rated bollards have an engineered footing that provides tested stopping-power when installed correctly.
+Either security pipe or crash-rated bollards can also be painted or concealed with a range of aesthetic and protective covers—to prevent corrosion and to complement the aesthetics of the surrounding site.